 You’ll be able to use TV Everywhere apps to watch ABC and ESPN games through Watch ESPN or the TNT games on Watch TNT.
 That said, many networks offer the chance to do this.
 An on-demand library is included.
 Cloud-DVR service is also available, though it’s limited.
 You can watch the NBA Playoffs live stream on mobile devices, Apple TV, Chromecast, Amazon Fire TV, Roku, and other devices.

-- Multiple plans available starting with 40+ channels
+- Multiple plans available starting with 45+ channels, all the way up to 120+

 - HBO is included with some plans